 - Adopting an interdisciplinary or systems thinking approach to integrating environmental education across subject areas;

-- Engaging others, such as fellow teachers, administrators and community members in their environmental education efforts
+- Engaging others, such as fellow teachers, administrators and community members in their environmental education efforts; and

 - Increasing student achievement within and beyond the classroom.

 - Teacher must currently be teaching at a public school in the United States.

 - Teacher must have at least five years of teaching experience.